This Land Delightful Doodles

 We do not offer puppies or dogs for sale or trade to other breeders with the exception of those we know well and already have a relationship with.

-If you are considering becoming a responsible breeder and would like mentorship and advice, we are happy to help with educational resources and recommendations for helpful dog breeder communities.
+If you are considering becoming a responsible breeder, we are happy to help with educational resources and recommendations for helpful dog breeder communities.

 Raising two puppies is more than twice the work of raising one puppy.
 Each puppy will need individual training and socialization and also combined training and socialization.